lvcabral/carabiner/README.md

 2. **Select a Streaming Device**: In the `Control` tab, select a streaming device from the list.
 3. **Keyboard Controls**: When the floating display window is focused, you can use your keyboard to control the selected device.
 Refer to the [keyboard control mappings](./docs/key-mappings.md) documentation to learn how to operate your device.

+### Taking Screenshots

+You can take screenshots of the streaming display by clicking the settings button, in the top right corner of the floating window.
+It will display a dropdown menu with options to `Copy` or `Save`.
+The screenshot will be saved to your clipboard or the specified folder, respectively.

 ### Overlay Image

 You can load an overlay image on top of the video capture to help you compare a screen design with the app.
 This feature is useful for achieving pixel-perfect UI designs.